CloudinaryPublicNew/Optimize-Media-for-Fast-Page-Loading/contest.md

 1. Visit pages.github.com

-2. set up a repository named .github.io
+2. Set up a repository named .github.io

-3. once this is created, you are given the option to import from another repository.
+3. Once this is created, you are given the option to import from another repository.
 Enter:"[https://github.com/dougsillars/dougsillars.github.io](https://github.com/dougsillars/dougsillars.github.io)", and you've essentially cloned this repository into your own GitHub Pages repository.